DMTess-Adam/UE5_Portfolio/WobGasSystem/README.md

  - values float based currency follows a percentile approach that grants a single unit of currency on reaching 1.0.
 Allowing for fractional collection of currencies to generate a single viable currency token.
 Inventory can support any number of each currency types, allowing multiple currencies to be tracked and collected simultaneously.
 Inventory items follow a simple ID based convention, allowing for Data Tables or external databases to store and manage item data.

+All algorithms for storing items are included, with functions exposed to blueprint for simple integration - including viability checks, with support for partial adding if all stacks/items cannot fit.